Greetings and welcome.

 - The Third Millennium by Ken Carey.
 Ken Carey described in spiritual language what humanity would experience in 2013, and beyond.

-- Manufacturing Consent by Noam Chomsky.
+- Manufacturing Consent by Edward Herman, Noam Chomsky.
 Similar to Mr. Bagdikian’s groundbreaking writings, Noam Chomsky shows how the media becomes used to effectively mold public opinion and perceptions.
 (Note: While including this book because it opened the eyes of many when published years ago, Mr. Chomsky’s stubborn insistence on avoiding clear evidence the false flag event on September 11, 2001 requires a real investigation, that the 9/11 Commission Report was a whitewash, is absolutely disappointing – and wrong)

 - A Course in Miracles by Helen Schucman.
 A profound spiritual text which has touched and improved the lives of millions.